 Then why take the PSAT?

-The PSAT is supposed to give you an idea of how you are going to preform on the SAT.
+the PSAT is supposed to give you an idea of how you are going to preform on the SAT.
 It gives you a measure of how much you will need to study.
 It also exposes you to a much shorter, but similar testing environment.
 It replicates high stakes testing without actually being high stakes (technically).

-You should also take the PSAT to at least try to qualify for the National Merit Scholarship Program.
+you should also take the PSAT to at least try to qualify for the National Merit Scholarship Program.
 That does look good on college applications and may end up getting you a little extra money for college.
 A lot of schools offer the PSAT, often for free, so there is no point in not going.
 But do not go with the expectation that you will get a scholarship.
 It is very hard to be a National Merit Scholar, it is awarded to a very small population of the students that take the PSAT.

-Additionally, only juniors can qualify for the National Merit Scholarship Program.
+Only juniors can qualify for the National Merit Scholarship Program.
 So if you are a freshman or sophomore, you can take the PSAT to purely practice for the SAT or prepare for your junior year PSAT, when it matters.

 What is the structure of the PSAT?